oskrgab/personal_site/content/blog/2026-01-06-modern-python-stack-part-1-setup/index.md

 ## Coming Up in Part 2

-In the next post, we'll set up:
+In the next post, we'll focus on **Documentation**:
-- **GitHub Actions**: Automated testing on every push
+- **MkDocs**: Turn your simple markdown files and code comments into a professional website
-- **MkDocs**: Turn your docstrings into a beautiful documentation website
+- **Material for MkDocs**: Make it look beautiful and modern
-- **Coverage reports**: See which parts of your code are tested
+- **Docstrings**: Best practices for documenting your engineering functions

-The goal is a fully automated pipeline: push code, tests run, documentation updates, and eventually, your package publishes to PyPI automatically.
+The goal is to make your project easy for others (and your future self) to understand and use.
+We'll save the automation and CI/CD for Part 3!

 See you in Part 2!